-Anal fissures is a tear in the thin tissue that lines the anus.
-Anal fissures can occur at any age, but are more common in infants and middle aged adults.
+Anal fissure is a tear in the thin tissue that lines the anus.
+Anal fissures can occur at any age but are more common in infants and middle-aged adults.
 Constipation – Straining at stools during bowel movement and passing hard stools increases the risk of tearing of the anal mucosa.

 - Pain, sometimes severe during bowel movements.